Wait, Don Draper did that for cigarettes in 1960. How can you hate him?

 This is pretty common in the food industry, and is sometimes allergy information as much as it is an advertisement.
 This kind of 'advertisement' usually shows up to cover one's ass if traces of other foods end up in the product after they leave the factory and prevent lawsuits.

 The big "Gluten Free" scam.
 Gluten is a is a protein composite found in foods processed from wheat and related grain species, including barley and rye.
 While this means it is included in a lot of processed food, and is ever-present in bread & pasta, it also means it's relatively simple to figure out if something would have gluten in it when it is a simple fresh product.
-Avoiding gluten is a serious issue to people suffering from celiac disease, but celiac disease is relatively rare; gluten-free diets have become "trendy" far outside the celiac circle.
+Avoiding gluten is a serious issue to people suffering from celiac disease, but celiac disease is relatively rarenote less than 1% of Americans, probably closer to 5% worldwide; gluten-free diets have become "trendy" far outside the celiac circle.
 The few non-obvious product that include gluten include beer, some ice creams, soy sauce, tomato sauce, pet food and some fake meat products popular only in parts of Asia.
 The gluten-free craze has lead to marketing departments labelling items that couldn't possibly have any gluten in them unless it was purposely added for no reason as 'gluten free'.

 Wegman's Cola, the generic version of Coke sold at the (rather upscale) Wegman's supermarket chain in the US Mid-Atlantic region and Northeast, is marketed on the label as "Gluten free", "Lactose free", and "Vegan".
 So it has no wheat, milk, or other animal product, which soda never does anyway.note We're not sure if Jones Turkey Soda did in fact contain animal products in its "natural and artificial flavors."
 A true exception is Calpis, also known as Calpico in English-speaking regions, which is fermented, sweetened, and carbonated milk.
 However, it looks just like milk, so a lactose intolerant person would be careful around Calpis anyway.